 Step Details Information Investigators undertake steps 1-7 in Table 8.1a.
 Gather Phase 0 and other data necessary to proceed to step 8.
 Seek advice from SACBC in advance with respect to validation requirements if needed.
-Obtain SACBC listing of the trial provisional component Comment ed [H 8.
-Investigators submit report and supporting data and a draft Provisional Component Specification Investigators review outcomes and produce a report, which summarises findings and supports the case for a provisional component to be listed.
-The SACBC decides if: Investigators who have been conducting speculative research with a manufacturer may enter the process at this point.
-Comment ommented [HN18]: Please amend 'trial' to 'provisional'.
+Obtain SACBC listing of the provisional component 8.
+Investigators submit report and supporting data and a draft Provisional Component specification to the SACBC for consideration.
+Investigators review outcomes and produce a report, which summarises findings and supports the case for a provisional component to be listed.
+The SACBC decides if: the blood component is novel the data support the ability to produce the blood component for its intended use the blood component is efficacious and safe the specification and associated quality monitoring for subsequent phases of study are adequate data support progression to phase 1 & 2 studies and clinical issue of the component.
+Investigators who have been conducting speculative research with a manufacturer may enter the process at this point.
+This may also include data supplied by manufacturers, other Blood Services and published studies.
+Investigators should submit a draft specification for the component.
+9. The SACBC decides whether the component may be recommended for inclusion in the 'Provisional Component' section of If the SACBC decides that the blood component will be listed, it submits this recommendation to the JPAC, providing copies of the data and report used to accept the new blood component.
+If the SACBC decides that the blood component will not be listed, it informs The SACBC may request further data in support of the submission prior to listing the blood component.